appunite/mockery/README.md

 ## Advantages

-* Mockery does not override your modules
+- Mockery does not override your modules
-* Mockery does not replace modules by aliasing
+- Mockery does not replace modules by aliasing
-* Mockery does not require to pass modules as function parameter
+- Mockery does not require to pass modules as function parameter
-* Mockery does not require to create callbacks or wrappers around libraries
+- Mockery does not require to create callbacks or wrappers around libraries
-* Mockery does not create modules during runtime (neither by `defmodule/2` nor `Module.create/3`)
+- Mockery does not create modules during runtime (neither by `defmodule/2` nor `Module.create/3`)
-* Mockery does not allow to mock non-existent function
+- Mockery does not allow to mock non-existent function
-* Mockery does not share any data between test processes
+- Mockery does not share any data between test processes

 ## Disadvantages

-* Mockery is not designed for libraries as it would force end user to download Mockery as dependency of dependency
+- Mockery is not designed for libraries as it would force end user to download Mockery as dependency of dependency
-* Mockery can cause issues with dialyzer if you are using dialyzer with `MIX_ENV=test`
+- Mockery can cause issues with dialyzer if you are using dialyzer with `MIX_ENV=test`

 ## Upgrading Erlang/OTP to 21

-Erlang/OTP 21 contains some changes that prevent the package from functioning as before.</br>
+Erlang/OTP 21 contains some changes that prevent the package from functioning as before.<br>
 Please check [migration guide](MIGRATION_TO_OTP21.md).

 ## Getting started